tsaonehh/my-coffee-app/README.md

 # my-coffee-app
 This is an HTML focused app,
-with a bit of CSS for style of course.
+with a bit of CSS for style.
 Because I love coffee so much, especially iced-coffee, I decided to work on this app with all coffee places in my